 Deafness in the Workplace: Lived Experience with Hearing Loss

-Cara Low, Head of Marketing at EW Group, discusses her personal experience of dealing with hearing loss in the workplace, the effect of the COVID-19 pandemic, and how employers can better support their hearing-impaired employees.
+Cara Low, Head of Marketing, discusses her personal experience of dealing with hearing loss in the workplace, the effect of the COVID-19 pandemic, and how employers can better support their hearing-impaired employees.

 At the age of 18 I was diagnosed as partially deaf.
 I have sensorineural hearing loss which is linked to the nerves in my ear either not developing properly, pre-aging or being damaged.
 I am more than 60% deaf with quite severe tinnitus (for an insight into what I hear, the Tinnitus Clinic has a great page on tinnitus sounds – I hear the 7500 Hz tone and the screeching ones constantly).